 Dr. Aramouni: "It depends on properties of the candy itself: how much moisture is in it and how much fat.
 Generally, it is very difficult for candy to spoil, due to its low moisture content, but it depends on the candy.
 For things like hard candy and chewing gum, there really isn’t much to worry about.
 If there are safety concerns with candy, it’s usually a quality issue, not an issue of expiration date.”

-Dr. Aramouni recommends the following guidelines from the National Confectioners Association regarding the shelf life of various types of candy:
+Dr. Aramouni recommends the following guidelines from the National Confectioners Association regarding the shelf life of various types of Halloween candy:

 - Chocolate: Dark chocolate can be kept for one to two years if wrapped in foil and stored in a cool, dark and dry place.
 Milk and white chocolates last no more than eight to 10 months.